-Why the Fashion for Being Eco-Friendly is Giving Us More Sustainable Choices
+Why Eco-Friendly Fashion is Giving Us More Sustainable Choices

 ‘They’ say that imitation is the sincerest form of flattering.
 Well, you might not like it when someone copies your personal style, but in the case of sustainable fashion, “imitation” is definitely having a sincere impact.